Khalid786-gif/Java_Basic_Concepts/Arrays_readme.md

  3) Accessing all array elements - Using Normal forLoop.
  4) Accessing all array elements - Using Enhanced for-each Loop.
  5) Accessing all array data elements at once using Arrays.deepToString() method.
+ 6) Accessing all the values of an array at once - Using Arrays.toString() method.

 <br>